You’ve had an accident or collision. Now what?

 How to best handle a collision and let your Mexico insurance policy help you.

 “Everybody thinks they have great coverage until they file a claim.” –Anonymous

 You are driving along in town on your way to the market.
 As you are stopped at a red light, a car slams into your rear bumper because the driver was texting instead of paying attention to the road.

 What you do next will have a significant impact on how your day is going to go.

 Mexico has a different legal system than the USA or Canada.
-Unlike back home, the fault of an accident is assigned right then and there by a responding officer.
-Unless you have a video DVR that can be played back to the officer that shows up, you are likely going to be deemed at fault.
+Unless you have a video DVR that can prove your innocence, you are likely going to be deemed at fault.

 Fortunately, unless you bought your Mexico insurance policy through your home (US or Canadian) provider, all claim and incident details will remain in Mexico and will not result in a rate increase back home.
 If you did buy your coverage from your home auto insurance provider, you will likely see a rate increase, as it will be reported back to them.

 Why will you be considered ‘At-Fault’?
 You ask.
 There are a couple of factors at play that you need to be aware of.
 The first is that, no matter what your financial situation, being a Gringo, you are automatically considered rich.
 Next, unless you or a passenger has a good command of Spanish, it may be the other person’s story of how you backed into her that is used to determine the fault.